-I began making dogs while studying ceramic sculpture at Northern Clay Center.
-Animals have always been an inspiration, comfort, and source of joy.
-I feel a deep connection with their spirits.
+I began making animal sculpture while studying ceramic sculpture at Northern Clay Center.
+Animals have always been an inspiration, source of joy and deep connection.
+I seem to bond deeply with their spirits.
 Sketching from life, taking photos, and studying video are a very big part of my process.
 They allow me to explore the anatomy, musculature, kinseology, and gesture of these domesticated animals.

 I am currently taking commissions and making work for exhibition.
 Please contact me for more informationEmail me at: